mochenly/899283/README.md

 - **State**:
 	- `Disabled`: Whether the block (and its generation) is disabled.
 	- `Hide From Display`: Whether to hide the block from the user's view.
-	- `Inject block`: Whether to insert the block into the context for the main generation.
+	- `Inject Block`: Whether to insert the block into the context for the main generation.
+  - `Background Generation`: Whether the block should be generated at background.
 - **Injection Settings**:
 	- `Injection Role`: The role for injection (system, assistant, or user).
 	- `Injection Position`: